 Solo flights must be specifically and individually authorised immediately before the intended flight.

-Some organisations do not permit solo low flying practise at all (refer CFI).
+Some organisations do not permit solo low flying practice at all (refer CFI).

 Revise flight over water if applicable.